Jadquir/MRA-Website/README.md

 # mra.github.io
-MRA is a music identifier for PC
+MRA is a music identifier for PC.
+This is a website of the application.